tighten/jigsaw-blog-template/source/_posts/my-second-blog-post.md

 ```

 This is telling the container this: “When I use a static method on the `Session`  facade, call it on an instance of `app('session')`”.
 The facade functionality pulls an instance out of the container and calls the method directly on that.

+> Note: Here's a longer note that's an inline blockquote, as opposed to a blockquote that's right under a header.

 Good?
 Good.
 Let’s cover what a real-time facade is.